Hemiodontichthys

-Hemiodontichthys is a monotypic genus in the family Loricariidae, under the order Siluriformes (catfishes and their kin), containing a single species, Hemiodontichthys acipenserinus, also known as the Pinocchio whiptail catfish, Pinocchio catfish, Pinocchio cat or the knob-nosed whiptail.
+Hemiodontichthys is a monotypic genus of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+The only species in this genus is Hemiodontichthys acipenserinus, also known as the Pinocchio whiptail catfish, Pinocchio catfish, Pinocchio cat or the knob-nosed whiptail.
 This shy, bottom-dwelling catfish is native to the Guianas, Brazil, Bolivia and Perú in South America.

 Taxonomy

 As a taxon, Hemiodontichthys is often compared with the morphologically-similar Reganella depressa, to the point that the two have been considered sister genera (on the basis of osteological data), although the similar external morphology of the two taxa may be viewed as evolutionary convergence, as the species occupy a similar ecological niche.
 In both, there is a rostrum and the loss of maxillary teeth, traits which could have evolved independently in different lineages subjected to similar environmental pressures.
 However, having considered some of the key morphological differences between the two genera, Hemiodontichthys is now believed to be part of the Loricariichthys group, while Reganella is part of the Pseudohemiodon group.
+The genus Hemiodonichthys is classified in the subfamily Loricariinae in the family Loricariidae which is classified in the suborder Loricarioidei of the catfish order, Siluriformes.